crplab/simvia-installation/README.md

 #### Operating system
 - Theoretically system will run on any operating system that supports docker containers
 - We recommend to use one of this operating systems (tested for installation)
+  - RedOS
+  - AstraLinux
-  - CentOS 7
+  - AltLinux
-  - CentOS 8
+  - CentOS 7+
   - Ubuntu 20.04 or newer
 - Installation scripts are now available only for Unix-like operating systems